 As soon as the risks are identified, administrative or technical controls should be introduced in the warehouse.
 An example of administrative control is limiting the total number of employees who share a common work area through staggered shift schedules.
 An example of technical control is signs and markings that reinforce hygiene measures and social distance between employees.

 Employers must monitor the implementation of hygiene and safety measures to avoid the risk of infection among workers.
 This is not only dangerous for their health but also harms business.
 Therefore, managers in the company should develop a plan for regular inspections to check that all precautionary measures are continuously observed.
-They should also monitor workplace trends, such as employee absenteeism, and consider monitoring employee health through regular polling.
+They should also monitor workplace trends, such as employee absenteeism, and monitor employee health through regular polling.
 Proactive monitoring can be of great help to employees and companies during the pandemic period.

 The following are some of the best practices currently used to contain the spread of coronavirus in warehouses.